electricant/ipol.gq/content/articles/note_btrfs_raid1.md

 as a new drive burn-in ritual [\[3\]][3] before formatting and adding the drive to the pool?

+After that I have to buy a new hard drive to have a spare when needed.
+It is worth having a look at [r/DataHoarder wiki](https://www.reddit.com/r/datahoarder/wiki/index) for some tips.

 ## References

 \[1\] [Using Btrfs with Multiple Devices][1]